gothinkster/apprun-realworld-example-app/readme.md

 We've gone to great lengths to adhere to the [RealWorld](https://github.com/gothinkster/realworld) community style guides & best practices.

-This codebase has about 1100 lines of source code that can be gziped to 18K.
+This codebase has about 1000 lines of source code that can be gziped to 18K.

+See a comparison from [A Real-World Comparison of Front-End Frameworks with Benchmarks (2018 Update)](https://medium.freecodecamp.org/a-real-world-comparison-of-front-end-frameworks-with-benchmarks-2018-update-e5760fb4a962).

 ## General functionality